About Lincoln Heights — In Depth

 Jail & Inmate Records

-The Hamilton County Justice Center serves as the primary detention facility for Hamilton County.
+The Hamilton County Justice Center is the primary detention facility for Hamilton County.
 When individuals are arrested anywhere in Hamilton County, they're transported to the Justice Center for booking, which includes fingerprinting, photographing, and recording personal information.
 The public can search for current inmates by name through the online inmate lookup system on the Sheriff's Office website.
 Visitation must be scheduled in advance, and anyone planning to visit should be prepared to follow strict guidelines regarding conduct and dress code.

 Arrest Records

 Arrest records throughout Hamilton County are kept by the Hamilton County Sheriff's Office and individual police departments serving the area.
 These records document arrest details, charges filed, and booking information for each incident.
-Anyone seeking arrest records—whether residents or attorneys—can submit a formal request to the appropriate law enforcement agency, typically through an online portal or by visiting the records division in person.
+Anyone seeking arrest records - whether residents or attorneys - can submit a formal request to the appropriate law enforcement agency, typically through an online portal or by visiting the records division in person.

 The Ohio Public Records Act generally makes these records available to the public, though certain sensitive information may be redacted for privacy or investigative reasons.
 A typical arrest record includes the person's name, date of arrest, charges brought, and which agency made the arrest.